shadowed1/Chard/README.md

 - And too many to test.

 ### Commands (Some not listed) <br>

-- `chard <binary> <arguments>` -- to run a command wrapped within /usr/local/chard paths outside of chroot (Not fully supported right now).
+*In ChromeOS:*
-- `chard root` or `cr` -- Enter Chard Chroot with Sommelier Xwayland GPU acceleration with OpenGL,Vulkan, GUI, and audio support.
+- `chard root` or `cr` -- Enter Chard Root with Sommelier Xwayland GPU acceleration with OpenGL,Vulkan, GUI, and audio support.
+- `chard game` or `cg` -- Enter Chard Root with everything listed above and with mouse capture/lock support.
+No app icons in this mode.
 - `chard safe` or `cs` -- Enter Chard Root without GUI support -- Useful for using emerge or entering Chard prior to finishing Installer.

-*In ChromeOS:*
+- `chard unmount` or `cu` -- Force chard to unmount as if exiting (force kill).
 - `autoclicker <clicks-per-second>` -- Run an autoclicker script in ChromeOS!
 - `virtm` Start mouse capture/lock script.
 Allows spinning around, Ctrl - C to exit.
 - `chard reinstall` -- Option 1 for fast reinstall (does not remove).
 Option 2 is a full reinstall (removes Chard).